Morten Behrens: Career

 Behrens made his professional debut for 1.
 FC Magdeburg in the first round of the 2019–20 DFB-Pokal on 10 August 2019, starting in the home match against Bundesliga club SC Freiburg.

 On 20 June 2022, Behrens joined Waldhof Mannheim on loan.

+On 12 May 2024, Darmstadt 98 announced that he and several other players will leave the club after this season.

+On 18 June 2024, Behrens signed with SC Preußen Münster.